Primary Navigation Mobile

 Worx Nitro Hydroshot: Price and competition

-At a full price of at least £200 with the battery and charger considered, that puts the Nitro Hydroshot right into the firing line of some serious pressure washing competition.
+At a full price of at least £200, including the battery and charger, the Nitro Hydroshot is right in the firing line of some serious pressure washing competition.
 The Nilfisk 140 Power Control isn’t far off in terms of price, nor are some mid-range Kärcher pressure washers like the K4.

 The Verdict